Infinite-dimensional $p$-adic groups, semigroups of double cosets, and inner functions on Bruhat--Tits builldings: Preliminaries. Submodules, relations, Bruhat--Tits buildings, Nazarov category, and Weil representation

-First, consider the subgraph $\Delta_0$.
-It can be shown that $k\le n+1$ and each $k$-plet is contained in a (non-unique) $(n+1)$-plet.
-In this way we get a structure of an $n$-dimensional simplicial complex, it is called a {\it Bruhat--Tits building.} We denote it by $\Bd(V)$.
+Consider the subgraph $\Delta_0$.
+It can be shown that $k\le n+1$ and each simplex is contained in an $n$-dimensional simplex.
+In this way we get a structure of an $n$-dimensional simplicial complex, it is called a {\it Bruhat--Tits building.} We denote it by $\Bd_0(V)$.